CBASoftwareDevolopment2020/Exam-Notes/Algorithms/Sorting.md

 ## is _able_ to explain heaps and head sort

+### Heap

 We represent a heap of size `N` in private array `pq[]` of length `N + 1`, with `pq[0]` unused and the heap in `pq[1]` through `pq[N]`.
 As for sorting algorithms, we access keys only through private helper functions `less()` and `exch()`, but since all items are in the instance variable `pq[]`, we use the more compact implementations on the next page that do not involve passing the array name as a parameter.
 The heap operations that we consider work by first making a simple modification that could violate the heap condition, then traveling through the heap, modifying the heap as required to ensure that the heap condition is satisfied everywhere.
 We refer to this process as reheapifying, or restoring heap order.
 There are two cases:

 - When the priority of some node is increased (or a new node is added at the bottom of a heap), we have to travel up the heap to restore the heap order.
 - When the priority of some node is decreased (for example, if we replace the node at the root with a new node that has a smaller key), we have to travel down the heap to restore the heap order.
 First, we will consider how to implement these two basic auxiliary operations; then, we shall see how to use them to implement insert and remove the maximum.

+### Heapsort

+Heapsort breaks into two phases: heap construction, where we reorganize the original array into a heap, and the sortdown, where we pull the items out of the heap in decreasing order to build the sorted result.
+Focusing on the task of sorting, we abandon the notion of hiding the representation of the priority queue and use swim() and sink() directly.
+Doing so allows us to sort an array without needing any extra space, by maintaining the heap within the array to be sorted.

+#### Heap construction

+How difficult is the process of building a heap from N given items?
+Certainly we can accomplish this task in time proportional to N log N, by proceeding from left to right through the array, using `swim()` to ensure that the items to the left of the scanning pointer make up a heap-ordered complete tree, like successive priorityqueue insertions.
+A clever method that is much more efficient is to proceed from right to left, using `sink()` to make subheaps as we go.
+Every position in the array is the root of a small subheap; `sink()` works for such subheaps, as well.
+If the two children of a node are heaps, then calling `sink()` on that node makes the subtree rooted at the parent a heap.
+This process establishes the heap order inductively.
+The scan starts halfway back through the array because we can skip the subheaps of size 1.
+The scan ends at position 1, when we finish building the heap with one call to `sink()`.
+As the first phase of a sort, heap construction is a bit counterintuitive, because its goal is to produce a heap-ordered result, which has the largest item first in the array (and other larger items near the beginning), not at the end, where it is destined to finish.

+#### Sortdown

+Most of the work during heapsort is done during the second phase, where we remove the largest remaining item from the heap and put it into the array position vacated as the heap shrinks.
+This process is a bit like selection sort (taking the items in decreasing order instead of in increasing order), but it uses many fewer compares because the heap provides a much more efficient way to find the largest item in the unsorted part of the array.

 ## have the _skills_ to choose the right priority queue implementation